christiankaye/LeechBlockSettings/README.md

 # LeechBlockSettings
-Text File for LeechBlock for Firefox and Chrome / Chromium Bromite repo has link to ruleset converter
+Text File for LeechBlock for Firefox and Chrome / Chromium.

+The Bromite Github repo has the link to the ruleset converter